 This blog, Photobooth Journal, was originally started to document a collection of photobooth photos that make up a photographic journal of my life.

 Old chemical process booths are my favourite places to pose for a snap.
-They are still occasionally found around Melbourne but are harder and harder to locate, further and further away from where I live.
+To my knowledge there are now only two of these booths left in Melbourne.
+Unfortunately, they are both a long way from where I live.
 Therefore I am not averse to slipping behind the curtains of a digital booth when the opportunity presents itself.

 My collection includes photos of myself, friends and family in booths in Australia and around the world.